vishalbhojane/my-notes/theory/javascript/Intermediate/Recursion.md

-*functions that calls itself*
+*Functions that calls itself*
-recursion is used to solve problems that contain smaller sub-problems
+Recursion is used to solve problems that contain smaller sub-problems

 ```js
 function printHi() {